 Not all coolant is chemically the same.
 There ARE different types.
 Despite this fact, we’ve encountered very lackadaisical attitudes towards the types of coolants used, including from the aircraft manufacturers, unfortunately.

-Aside from the fact that mixing different variants of coolant could decrease cooling performance or increase corrosion in the system, in some cases incompatible chemistries of the coolants mixed together will react to actually turn into the coolant into a gel and cause the engine to rapidly overheat and possibly fail.
+Aside from the fact that mixing different variants of coolant could decrease cooling performance or increase dissimilar-metal reactions and corrosion in the system, in some cases incompatible chemistries of the coolants (when mixed together) will react to actually turn the coolant into a gel, which inhibits flow of the fluid, causes the engine to rapidly overheat, and even possibly fail.
 An engine failure at altitude tends to ruin most peoples’ days.

 So to summarize thus far, coolant types should be taken very seriously.